parvaez/project-lsc/README.md

       vt
       vt-py
       validators
-      dotenv
       win11toast
+      pyperclip==1.8.2

-3. An Api Key from VirusTotal
+4. An Api Key from VirusTotal
   create an account in https://www.virustotal.com/
   Copy the free Api key
   In the python file (line 10) paste your api key in the APIKEY variable